 This month we added the Stoney (Nakoda) language to Amara.
 Most of the languages in its subgroup, the Dakota subgroup of Siouan languages, are spoken further south, in the Mississippi Valley and Great Plains of Ohio, USA.
 The Stoneys are the only Siouan people that live entirely in Canada.
 Want tips on language preservation?
 We … Continue reading Stoney (Nakoda) language has been added

-Thanks to 7,000 Languages Project and the Doyon Foundation, we’ve added four native Alaskan languages from the Athabascan language family to the Amara language selector this week: Hän, Gwich’in, Holikachuk, and Koyukon.
+Thanks to 7,000 Languages Project and the Doyon Foundation, we’ve added four native Alaskan languages from the Athabascan language family to Amara's supported subtitle languages this week: Hän, Gwich’in, Holikachuk, and Koyukon.
 7,000 Languages seeks to “offer the best available technology for free use by speakers and supporters of languages largely ignored by commercial interests.” … Continue reading Native Alaskan languages added to Amara

 One of the many great aspects of our partnership with Colours of the Alphabet is getting more detailed feedback about what we call different languages.
 We at Amara know that language matters, which is why we've recently updated the names of two languages on Amara based on feedback from native speakers from: Kinyarwanda, which is … Continue reading Language Name Updates: Kinyarwanda and Mooré